-EXAMPLES

-Examples of retaliation may include threats, rumor spreading, ostracism, assault, destruction of property, unjustified punishments, or unwarranted grade reductions.
+EXAMPLES Examples of retaliation may include threats, rumor spreading, ostracism, assault, destruction of property, unjustified punishments, or unwarranted grade reductions.
 Unlawful retaliation does not include petty slights or annoyances.

-FALSE CLAIM

-A student who intentionally makes a false claim, offers false statements, or refuses to cooperate with a District investigation regarding bullying shall be subject to appropriate disciplinary action.
+FALSE CLAIM A student who intentionally makes a false claim, offers false statements, or refuses to cooperate with a District investigation regarding bullying shall be subject to appropriate disciplinary action.
+TIMELY REPORTING Reports of bullying shall be made as soon as possible after the alleged act or knowledge of the alleged act.

-TIMELY REPORTING

-Reports of bullying shall be made as soon as possible after the alleged act or knowledge of the alleged act.
 A failure to immediately report may impair the District's ability to investigate and address the prohibited conduct.

-REPORTING PROCEDURES

-To obtain assistance and intervention, any student who believes that he or she has experienced bullying or believes that another student has experienced bullying should immediately report the alleged acts to a teacher, counselor, principal, or other District employee.
+REPORTING PROCEDURES STUDENT REPORT To obtain assistance and intervention, any student who believes that he or she has experienced bullying or believes that another student has experienced bullying should immediately report the alleged acts to a teacher, counselor, principal, or other District employee.
+EMPLOYEE REPOR Any District employee who suspects or receives notice that a student or group of students has or may have experienced bullying shall immediately notify the principal or designee.
+REPORT FORMAT A report may be made orally or in writing.

-STUDENT REPORT EMPLOYEE REPORT

-Any District employee who suspects or receives notice that a student or group of students has or may have experienced bullying shall immediately notify the principal or designee.

-REPORT FORMAT

-A report may be made orally or in writing.
 The principal or designee shall reduce any oral reports to written form.

-PROHIBITED CONDUCT

-The principal or designee shall determine whether the allegations in the report, if proven, would constitute prohibited conduct as defined by policy FFH, including dating violence and harassment or discrimination on the basis of race, color, religion, gender, national origin, or disability.
-If so, the District shall proceed under policy FFH.
-If the allegations could constitute both prohibited conduct and bullying, the investigation under FFH shall include a determination on each type of conduct.

-INVESTIGATION OF REPORT

-The principal or designee shall conduct an appropriate investigation based on the allegations in the report.
+PROHIB CONDU INVESTIGATION OF REPORT The principal or designee shall conduct an appropriate investigation based on the allegations in the report.
 The principal or designee shall promptly take interim action calculated to prevent bullying during the course of an investigation, if appropriate.

-CONCLUDING THE INVESTIGATION

-Absent extenuating circumstances, the investigation should be completed within ten District business days from the date of the initial report alleging bullying; however, the principal or designee shall take additional time if necessary to complete a thorough investigation.

-The principal or designee shall prepare a final, written report of the investigation.
-The report shall include a determination of whether bullying occurred, and if so, whether the victim used reasonable self-defense.
-A copy of the report shall be sent to the Superintendent or designee.

-NOTICE TO PARENTS

-If an incident of bullying is confirmed, the principal or designee shall promptly notify the parents of the victim and of the student who engaged in bullying.

-DISTRICT ACTION BULLYING

-If the results of an investigation indicate that bullying occurred, the District shall promptly respond by taking appropriate disciplinary action in accordance with the District's Student Code of Conduct and may take corrective action reasonably calculated to address the conduct.
+CONCLUDING THE INVESTIGATION Absent extenuating circumstances, the investigation should be completed within ten District business days from the date of the initial report alleging bullying; however, the principal or designee shall take additional time if necessary to complete a thorough investigation. determi ncipal or designee shall prepare a final, written report of the investigation.
+The report shall include a ination of whether bullying occurred, and if so, whether the victim used reasonable self-defense.
+A copy of the shall be sent to the Superintendent or designee.
+NOTICE TO PARENTS If an incident of bullying is confirmed, the principal or designee shall promptly notify the parents of the victim and of the student who engaged in bullying.
+DISTRICT ACTION BULLYING If the results of an investigation indicate that bullying occurred, the District shall promptly respond by taking appropriate disciplinary action in accordance with the District's Student Code of Conduct and may take corrective action reasonably calculated to address the conduct.
+DISCIPLINE A student who is a victim of bullying and who used reasonable self-defense in response to the bullying shall not be subject to disciplinary action.

-DISCIPLINE

-A student who is a victim of bullying and who used reasonable self-defense in response to the bullying shall not be subject to disciplinary action.